chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 The hardest part of this journey is the emotional aspect of it, not the physical.

 It impacts our ability to socialize and participate in activities, which can then eat into our mental health.
-Many educated individuals like Jake Tuura have simple four or five step protocols that outline precisely what you have to do to return to sport.
+Many educated individuals like Jake Tuura have simple four or five step protocols that outline precisely what you have to do to return-to-sport.
 What makes personal training for conditions like Jumper's Knee valuable is the ability to reassure the athlete that what they are doing is working, even if nothing changes.
 If you are going through this alone, then it requires a certain amount of faith that the process will work as well as the resolve to do the work when you see no progress.
 Insanity is doing the same thing over and over and expecting different results, right?
 Well it might feel like you are going insane, but sometimes that's exactly what you have to do with conditions like Jumper's Knee.
 Besides, you likely will see improvements in "function," like adding a little more weight in your exercises, even when you notice no change in daily existence.
 But if you don't have experience with injuries and this is a totally new domain to you, it can be a frustrating experience.
 If that happens to you, talking with an experienced individual can change everything.

 ## What's next?